 If you use group notifications, tap a group to open it, then tap a notification.

 Tip: To keep the red dot from appearing on the watch face, open the Settings app on your Apple Watch, tap Notifications, then turn off Notifications Indicator.

 Silence all notifications on Apple Watch

 Touch and hold the bottom of the screen, swipe up to open Control Center, then tap .

 You still feel a tap when a notification arrives.
 To prevent sound and taps, follow these steps:

 Touch and hold the bottom of the screen, then swipe up to open Control Center.

 Tap or the active Focus.

-Tap Do Not Disturb, then choose an option—On, On for 1 hour, On until tomorrow morning, or On until I leave.
+Tap Do Not Disturb, then choose an option—On, On for 1 hour, On until this evening/On until tomorrow morning, or On until I leave.